 The historic city of Lincoln is situated on the A15 main road between Grantham and Scunthorpe.

 Derby is the only city in Derbyshire, most of the property here is Victorian built due to the boost in the population following the arrival of the railway in the 19th century.
-Today, Derby train station offers a direct service into London with the journey taking 1 hour and 20 minutes as well as offering services to many other cities and towns.
+Today, Derby train station offers a direct service into London with the journey taking one hour and 20 minutes, as well as offering services to many other cities and towns.
 The city is also well connected to many commuter routes including the A38, A52 and A6 roads.

-Our clients looking in the area are drawn to the suburb of Allestree, in particular, families choose this area due to the excellent schooling options.
+Our clients looking in the area are drawn to the suburb of Allestree, in particular.
+Families choose this area due to the excellent schooling options.
 State run Ecclesbourne School is particularly popular.
 Private schools in the area include Derby High School, Repton School, Ockbrook and Trent College.
 The city also has Derby University for higher education.

 Places to live near Derby